Tracking expenses has been one of the most constructive habits I've built over the years.

 At the time, Android apps could read texts from banks to credit and debit transactions into my local records without supervision.

 This made tracking automated and one less thing to worry about.
+However, it also made me ignorant of my financial situation.

-I was tracking my expenses for sure, but I was still blind to how I was spending my money and how much I had left in my accounts.
+I was tracking my expenses for sure, but I was still blissfully unaware of how I was spending my money because everything happened without me being in the loop, and I barely bothered to open the app to see the state of my finances.

 And within a few months, I completely forgot that I was even tracking my expenses.